-- that the response variable is a linear combination of the predictors; - constant error variance; - uncorrelated residuals, which may or may not be statistically independent; - etc.
+- that the response variable is a linear combination of the predictors; - constant error variance; - uncorrelated residuals, which may or may not be statistically independent; - etc root, inverse (all members of the power transformations), exponential, etc. (illustrations are provided in Figure 10).